 Here, the roommate’s blindness resulted from an innocent accident.
 Helen had no intention to touch — let alone harm — her roommate.
 Therefore, no crime occurred.

 Mayhem charges apply to cases only where victims sustain permanent injuries.
 Injuries that can heal do not count.
-Defense attorneys may be able to call medical experts to testify that the victim’s injuries are only temporary.
+We may be able to call medical experts to testify that the victim’s injuries are only temporary.

 Note that this argument is only a partial defense.
-The defendant could still face battery charges for inflicting unlawful physical force on the victim.
+You could still face battery charges for inflicting unlawful physical force on the victim.
 Battery charges can apply whether or not the victim sustains injuries, permanent or temporary.

-Also note that defendants cannot be convicted of both mayhem and battery for causing the same injury.
-That would be double jeopardy.8
+Also note that you cannot be convicted of both mayhem and battery for causing the same injury: That would be a violation of double jeopardy laws.8

-Mayhem is a deportable offense.9 Non-citizens convicted of mayhem can be thrown out of the U.S.
+Mayhem is a deportable offense.9 Therefore, non-citizens convicted of mayhem can be thrown out of the U.S.

 This is why it is so important for immigrants to seek legal counsel as soon as they are arrested.
 An attorney may be able to get the charge dropped or reduced to a non-deportable offense.

 Dismissed mayhem charges are sealable right away in Nevada.
-But mayhem convictions must remain on defendants’ record for 10 years.
-Only afterwards may defendants petition the court for a record seal.
+However, mayhem convictions must remain on your record for 10 years.
+Only afterwards can you petition the court for a record seal.

 Normally category B felony convictions are sealable after five (5) years.
-But as a “crime of violence”, mayhem’s waiting period is 10 years.
+Though as a “crime of violence”, mayhem’s waiting period is 10 years.

 If mayhem gets reduced to a misdemeanor battery conviction, the waiting period is two (2) year after the case ends.10